Home / Wellness / What’s new with the flu in 2024?

 Marshfield Clinic Health System will offer flu vaccines throughout the fall and winter but getting vaccinated early is important since the flu season is unpredictable.

 “Everyone should get a flu vaccine this year, preferably before November,” said Dr. Edward Belongia, a scientist at the Marshfield Clinic Research Institute who studies vaccine safety and effectiveness.
-“This could be a more severe flu season due to declining immunity and a return to more normal life without masking and other pandemic precautions.”
+“Flu seasons are unpredictable in terms of timing and severity, and in some years we see substantial flu activity in November.
+It takes a couple weeks for your immune system to respond and generate protection after vaccination.”

 If you would like a certain flu vaccine product, please call ahead or talk to your provider about which flu vaccine option is best for you.